musurca/narwhal/README.md

 )

 if v.vessel_class.masts == 3:
-	# vessel_class was fetched from the DB invisibly
+	# The value of vessel_class is fetched from the DB
+	# invisibly
 	print("It's a ship!")
 ```